pipethedev/image-composer/README.md

 # Image Text Composer

-Desktop only image editing tool built with nextjs, zustand and tailwindcss
+Desktop only image editing tool built with nextjs, zustand and tailwindcss for Adomate

 ## Live Demo